dhansonTechtonic/database-mongoDB-express-axios-phase/README.md

 - parameters: e or event

 * [x] collectFormData: will be asynchronous and will collect the form data and make an object out of it that will be put to the database using ```MovieDB.editMovie```.
 The form will need to be reset, the modal closed, and the carousel repopulated.
+There will need to be form validation.

 - parameters: e or event